programista-de/book/src/1/autor.md

 + https://github.com/tom-sapletta-com

-Obecnie pracuję nad:
+Obecnie pracuję nad projektem terminala online:

 + devopsterminal.com

-Zapraszam do skorzystania z narżędzia do tworzenia modularnych stron internetowych
+Zapraszam do skorzystania z narżędzia do tworzenia modularnych stron internetowych:

 + apiunit.com

-W celu zrobienia szybkiej wyceny projektu
+Narzędzie online do szybkiej wyceny projektu:

 + estymacja.pl

-1.5 Give a Star
+## Oceń

 In this project on the first place I focus on its quality.
 Create good quality involves a lot of analysis, research and work.
 It takes a lot of time.
 If you like this project, learned something or you are using it in your applications, please give it a star ⭐️.
 This is the best motivation for me to continue this work.
 Thanks!

-1.6 Share it
+## Udostępnij

 As it is written above there are very few really good examples of this type of application.
 If you think this repository makes a difference and is worth it, please share it with your friends and on social networks.
 I will be extremely grateful.